As of 2017, small businesses in British Columbia were responsible for almost 1.1 million jobs - or 44% of the province’s total employment.

 As a BC-based small business owner, it’s your responsibility to know how much you should be deducting and remitting on behalf of your employees.
 To meet this obligation, you should ensure your payroll systems and processes are up to date and robust enough to cope with the necessary calculations, regulations, and remittance requirements.

 For many busy entrepreneurs, managing payroll and payroll deductions can quickly become a confusing, time-consuming task that contributes little to the growth of their business.
-At Enkel, we provide business owners with reliable, end-to-end Payroll Management services, giving you peace of mind as you focus on growing your business.
+At Enkel, we provide business owners in Vancouver, Kelowna, Victoria and more with reliable, end-to-end Payroll Management services, giving you peace of mind as you focus on growing your business.